sage-code/eve/manual/keywords.md

 |----------|-------------------------------------------------------------------
 | exit     | silent stop a routine and return control to the caller
 | over     | close resources, release memory and stop program execution
-| stop     | early terminate execution of a routine / function
+| break    | early terminate execution of a routine / function
-| skip     | jump over all other statements to the end of block
+| repeat   | jump over all other statements to the end of block
 | raise    | create recoverable exception with error code and message
 | fail     | create standard work-flow error if condition is true
 | pass     | create standard unexpected error if condition is true